EnterpriseDB/tpa/RELNOTES.md

 Copyright © 2ndQuadrant Limited <info@2ndquadrant.com>

+## v7.1 (2018-12-12)

+### Major changes

+- Support for CAMO2x2 architecture with BDR-EE 3.4.0 and 2ndQPostgres 11
+  (with local replication of deletes as an option).

+- Support for named locations in config.yml

+### Bugfixes

+- Fixes for some Barman and repmgr problems

 ## v7.0 (2018-11-14)

 In this release, TPAexec goes from v3.1 to v7.0 as a precaution to avoid